CollegeCat/cse15l-lab-reports/lab5.md

 git push
 ```

 And this way, we are able to complete the tournament task with 2 executable scripts.
 As I am sure there are probably more efficient ways to run this, such as running and doing everything on a single executbale, I will just say this is still more efficient than typing everything yourself.
+Also through the use of these scripts, there will be no need to use keyboard schortcuts (maybe 2 times to pull up the line that executes the files).